recolic/notebook/README.md

 exit $?
 ```

-# DO NOT FORGET WRITING DOCKER-RUN INTO rc.local

-# DO NOT USE DOCKER-ATTACH
+do not use docker attach.
 ```
 docker exec -ti rweb /bin/bash
 ```

+# DO NOT FORGET WRITING DOCKER-RUN INTO rc.local

 ## recolic.net